-1) Use best available ripe and red tomatoes for the gravy.
+1) Use the best available ripe and red tomatoes for the gravy.
 They give a great taste and color to the dish.

 2) Stick to either Kashmiri red chili powder or Deggi Mirch Powder for this recipe.
 These two are known for imparting a rich color to the dishes.

-3) Adding roasted gram flour thickens the curry and gives it restaurant like consistency.
+3) Adding roasted gram flour thickens the curry and gives it a restaurant like consistency.
 But only a tablespoon or so is sufficient to make a perfect matar paneer.

 4) Mustard oil or ghee is the ideal to make any dhaba style rich gravy.
 I have used mustard oil in this recipe.

 5) Frying paneer for the gravy is totally optional.
 May people like fried cubes of cottage cheese in their gravy but I prefer just the opposite.
 And I don’t think frying paneer contributes to the taste or texture of the dish.